Charles-ElieB/HyperEVM-Gwei-Tracker/README.md

 cd HyperEVM-Gwei-Tracker

 ## Developper info

-This extension was developed by a member of the Hyperliquid discord (charleselie8706 aka EleonMusk).
-Ethereum-compatible address (for proof of contribution) : 0x97C6D5B8dd11D05591b230642f9AA3B79080dDe7
+This extension was developed by a member of the Hyperliquid discord (charleselie8706 aka EleonMusk) Ethereum-compatible address (for proof of contribution) : 0x97C6D5B8dd11D05591b230642f9AA3B79080dDe7